imarco/PHPMusicXML/README.md

 ## Layer

-A layer allows multiple sequences of chords to share a single staff.
+A layer allows multiple sequences of chords to share a single measure.
 This is common for notation of counterpoint, and for polyphonic instruments like the piano.
 Layers have no special properties of their own.

 ```php
 $layer = new Layer();